This feature requires Manager user level or higher.

-When you add an address field to your signup form, it displays several fields where subscribers enter data.
+When you add an address field to your signup form in the Form Builder, it displays several fields where subscribers enter data.
 When you include an address in your import file, however, the entire address should appear in a single cell and include the country.

 Format each address cell with all parts of the address separated by two spaces, as shown in the following example.